candycrushpro/Insta-clone/README.md

 # Project setup instruction/ installations

-* From the repository, click + in the global sidebar and select Clone this repository .
+* From the repository, click + in the global sidebar and select import repository .

 * Copy the clone command.